simon-ritchie/apysc/docs_src/source/if.md

 - `condition`: Boolean or None
   - Boolean value to be used for judgment.
 - `locals_`: dict or None, default None
   - Current scope's local variables.
 Set locals() value to this argument.
-If specified, this interface reverts all local scope VariableNameInterface variables (like Int, Sprite) at the end of an `If` scope.
+If specified, this interface reverts all local scope VariableNameMixIn variables (like Int, Sprite) at the end of an `If` scope.
 This setting is useful when you don't want to update each variable by implementing the `If` scope.
 - `globals_`: dict or None, default None
   - Current scope's global variables.
 Set globals() value to this argument.
 This setting works the same way as the locals_ argument.